DevExpress-Examples/web-forms-dashboard-save-dashboards-to-database/Readme.md

 <!-- default badges end -->
 #  Dashboard for Web Forms - How to Load and Save Dashboards from/to a Database

-This example shows how to create a custom dashboard storage that allows you to store dashboards in a database.
+This example shows how to create a custom dashboard storage to load and save dashboards in a database.

 <!-- default file list -->
 ## Files to Look At